Skip to main content

 It's an opportunity for children unleash their artistic creativity while learning about Australia's threatened animals and plants – and the threats facing them.

 Wild At Art is Australia’s biggest wildlife art competition for children aged 5-12.
-From Monday, 17 June to Monday 12 August, children from across the country were invited to create an original artwork of one of Australia's many threatened native animals or plants, along with a short written component on their chosen threatened species.
-The competition is now closed.
+Children from across the country are invited to create an original artwork of one of Australia's many threatened native animals or plants, along with a short written component on their chosen threatened species.

 The competition is a fantastic opportunity for primary school children to unleash their artistic creativity while learning about Australia's threatened animals and plants – and the threats facing them.